mininet/mininet/README.md

 * Support for the Open vSwitch 1.4+ (including Ubuntu OVS packages)

 * Man pages for the `mn` and `mnexec` utilities.

+* Debian packaging (and apt-get install in Ubuntu 12.10)

 [Since the API (most notably the topology) has changed, existing code that runs in Mininet 1.0 will need to be changed to run with Mininet 2.0.
 This